allefeld/mkernel/README.md

 I started to fix issues in a fork of `matlab_kernel`, but ultimately found it easier to start from scratch based on [*Making simple Python wrapper kernels*](https://jupyter-client.readthedocs.io/en/latest/wrapperkernels.html) and using [`echo_kernel`](https://github.com/jupyter/echo_kernel) as a template.

 The kernel is implemented in Python 3.
-It was developed with Python 3.10 and Matlab R2023b (including matlabengine 23.2.1), and tested using Jupyter 5.3.1 (including notebook 6.5.5, lab 3.6.5, console 6.6.3, qtconsole 5.4.4), VSCode 1.83.0 (with the notebook and interactive window provided by the Jupyter extension v2023.9), and Quarto 1.4.388 (using NBClient 0.7.4).
+It was developed with Python 3.10 and Matlab R2023b (including matlabengine 23.2.1), and tested using Jupyter 5.3.1 (including notebook 6.5.5, lab 3.6.5, console 6.6.3, qtconsole 5.4.4), VSCode 1.83.0 (with the notebook and interactive window provided by the Jupyter extension v2023.9), and Quarto 1.4.388 (using NBClient 0.7.4), but later versions should work, too.

 If you use this software for academic work, I would appreciate a citation:

->   Allefeld, C. (2023). *MKernel: A Jupyter Kernel for Matlab* (1.0.1)
+>   Allefeld, C. (2023). *MKernel: A Jupyter Kernel for Matlab* (1.1.0)

 You can find the Zenodo DOI for this version from its GitHub release notes.